 Want to get creative with your weeknight dinners?
 These easy rice bowl recipes are just the thing for you!
 They're flexible, fun, and delicious.

 - Get ahead.
 Rice bowl recipes are great for meal prep!
 Make a week’s worth of bowls ahead of time, or save leftovers from dinner to eat for lunch the next day.
-Store the sauce separately until you’re ready to eat.
+Store the sauce separately until you’re ready to serve.

 - Or make extra of individual components.
 Cook a double batch of rice to turn into a stir fry or fried rice the next night, or make extra sauce to have on hand throughout the week.
-You’ll drizzle it over everything – salads, roasted veggies, and more!
+You’ll drizzle it over everything—salads, roasted veggies, and more!

 - Use what you have and get creative!
 If you don’t have the exact ingredients to a recipe on hand, swap in a different grain, protein, vegetable, or sauce.
-Cook a batch of quinoa or farro instead of rice, or use roasted chickpeas or a hard boiled egg instead of tempeh.
+Cook a batch of quinoa or farro instead of rice, or use roasted chickpeas or a hard boiled egg instead of tofu.
 If you don’t have all the ingredients to a specific sauce, make a different one!
 Here are a few of my favorites:

 Egg and Rice Bowl Recipes

 This Japanese rice bowl is traditionally eaten for breakfast, but I’d just as happily devour it for a healthy dinner or lunch!

 This grain-free breakfast bowl features cumin-spiced carrot “rice” instead of regular rice.

 - Variations: Replace the carrots and beets with broccoli rice or cauliflower rice.
 Swap in bell peppers, green onions, or cucumber for any of the other veggies.